Space48/magento2-code-quality/README.md

 ```
 To turn off whole linter type (for example 'eslint') - remove or comment out corresponding 'task' section.

-Linter rules can be finetuned on a project level by editing `ruleset.xml, phpmd.xml, .eslintrc` files.
+Linter rules can be finetuned on a project level by editing `ruleset.xml, phpmd.xml, .eslintrc, .stylelint` files.
 See `Space48/code-quality/rulesets/` for examples.

 Some rules can be overwritten on a class level.
 See `rulesets/PhpMd/extra.xml` for examples.